-With respect to the investments which were made prior to membership and which were accepted and retained by MPM within the Scheme's portfolio following membership, reference should not be made to the purchase value but the value applicable for these investments as at the date of assignment of the SEB Policy to MPM.
-Accordingly, for these investments it shall be calculated any realised loss or profit resulting from the difference in the value of such investments and their sale/maturity value (amount realised).
+With respect to the RBC Diversified Blue Chip Income Notes-Series 1 only, which was made prior to membership and which was accepted and retained by MPM within the Scheme's portfolio following membership, reference should not be made to the purchase value but the value applicable for this investment as at 12 September 2014, this being the date of assignment of the SEB Policy to MPM.
+Accordingly, for this investment it shall be calculated any realised loss or profit resulting from the difference in the value of the RBC Diversified Blue Chip Income Notes-Series 1 as at 12 September 2014 and its sale value (amount realised).

-Similarly, any realised loss on such investments calculated over the aforesaid period shall be reduced by the amount of any total interest or other total income received from such investments throughout the holding period.
-The holding period shall comprise the date from when such investments constituted part of the Retirement Scheme's portfolio until the sale of these investments.
+Similarly, any realised loss on such investment calculated over the aforesaid period shall be reduced by the amount of any total interest or other total income received from such investment throughout the holding period.

+The holding period shall comprise the date from when such investment constituted part of the Retirement Scheme's portfolio until the sale of this investment.

-(ii) In case where an investment in (i) above is calculated to have rendered a profit after taking into consideration the amount realised (inclusive of any total interest or other total income received from the respective investment and any realised currency gains or losses), such realised profit shall be accumulated from all such investments and netted off against the total of all the realised losses from the respective investments calculated as per (i) above to reach the figure of the Net Realised Loss within the indicated portfolio.
+(ii) In case where an investment in (i) above is calculated to have rendered a profit after taking into consideration the amount realised (inclusive of any total interest or other total income received from the respective investment and any realised currency gains or losses) such realised profit shall be accumulated from all such investments and netted off against the total of all the realised losses from the respective investments calculated as per (i) above to reach the figure of the Net Realised Loss within the indicated portfolio.